kdiegorsantos/hadouken/README.md

 - Collect the json file that hadouken.py generates
 - Execute update-db.py to load json info in the database

-I included commands to collect information about EMC Storage, Veritas InfoScale and Cluster Server instead.
+I also included commands that collects information about EMC Storage, Veritas InfoScale and Cluster Server.

 ----